jmblog/openspending-icons/README.md

 $ grunt
 ```

-A optimized version of the site is built in a `dist` directory.
+A optimized set of files is created in a `dist` directory.
+Copy them to your Web server.

 ### Deploying to your own GitHub page

-If you would like to deploy the built site to your GitHub Page, see [https://github.com/yeoman/yeoman/wiki/Deployment]().
+If you would like to deploy to your GitHub Page, see [https://github.com/yeoman/yeoman/wiki/Deployment]().